-Section 7.
-All provisions of any ordinance in conflict with this Ordinance are hereby repealed; but such repeal shall not abate any pending prosecution for violation of the repealed Ordinance, nor shall the repeal prevent prosecution from being commenced for any violation if occurring prior to the repeal of the Ordinance.
+Section 6: All provisions of any ordinance in conflict with this Ordinance are hereby repealed; but such repeal shall not abate any pending prosecution for violation of the repealed Ordinance, nor shall the repeal prevent prosecution from being commenced for any violation if occurring prior to the repeal of the Ordinance.
 Any remaining portions of conflicting ordinances shall remain in full force and effect.

-Section 8: Should any section, subsection, sentence, clause or phrase of this Ordinance be declared unconstitutional or invalid by a court of competent jurisdiction, it is expressly provided that any and all remaining portions of this Ordinance shall remain in full force and effect.
+Section 7: Should any section, subsection, sentence, clause or phrase of this Ordinance be declared unconstitutional or invalid by a court of competent jurisdiction, it is expressly provided that any and all remaining portions of this Ordinance shall remain in full force and effect.
 Kaufman hereby declares that it would have passed this Ordinance, and each section, subsection, sentence, clause, or phrase thereof irrespective of the fact that any one or more sections, subsections, sentences, clauses, or phrases be declared unconstitutional or invalid.

-Section 9: A true and correct copy of the approved budget shall be filed in the office of the City Secretary.
+Section 8: A true and correct copy of the approved budget shall be filed in the office of the City Secretary.

-Section 10: That this Ordinance shall take effect and be enforced from and after its passage.
+Section 9: That this Ordinance shall take effect and be enforced from and after its passage by a record vote

-PASSED, APPROVED AND ADOPTED on this 23rd day of September, 2019.
+PASSED, APPROVED AND ADOPTED on this 14th day of September, 2020.